How to Deal with a Bad Property Management Company

 Any of these reasons is a sign you should start looking for a new property management company, pronto.

-If any of these waving red flag are distressingly familiar, you have three ways to deal with them:
+If any of these waving red flags are distressingly familiar, you have three ways to deal with them:

 1. Negotiate a better position

-This is the place to start, but systemic problems make negotiation a challenge or near impossible.
-Have an honest conversation with the management company to see if there is a solutions.
-Make a list of the pros and cons of continuing to work with the current company.
-If the cons are more than you can handle, then it may be time to find a new company or take on the role yourself.
+Have an honest conversation with the management company to see if there is a solution.
+Make a list of the pros and cons of continuing to work with the current company to decide your next step.

 2. Fire the property management company and take over

-If you have the time and energy to take on the responsibilities of managing your properties, then this could be the route for you.
-But in Belong’s experience, this is not a long-term solution for anyone other than those who have time, patience and skills to take this on.
+If you have the time and energy to take on the responsibilities and accounting related to managing your properties, then this could be the route for you.
+But in Belong’s experience, this is not always a long-term solution for anyone other than those who have time, patience, and skills to take this on.

 3. Switch to a new property management company

-Cut the cord and find a replacement who will meet your needs.
+If self-management isn’t for you, it’s time to find a replacement that will meet your needs.
 Your hard-earned, bitter experience will make you savvier about the standards your new property manager will need to meet.
-If you choose not to hire Belong - and we can’t imagine why! - use our service deliverables as your benchmark.

 5 legal consequences of discrimination and negligence

-Beyond just failing to satisfy a tenant - the downside of a property management fail includes serious legal consequences:
+Beyond failing to satisfy a tenant, the downside of a property management fail includes serious legal consequences:

 - Violating Federal Fair Housing laws and state housing regulations by discriminating against potential tenants or violating other rules